Pop Culture Honey Badger

 Would it look like Taylor Swift’s milquetoast teen rallies?
 Or Miley Cyrus’s Molly-fueled, Maury Povich-style rebellion, lacking in anything other than a “You don’t know me!” contrarian identity politics?

 These days Lady Gaga performs Super Bowl halftime shows, and her earlier provocations were primarily sexual-orientation based anyway—valuable, but far less compelling in 2017 in the age of court sanctioned gay marriage and Milo Yiannopoulos.

 Adele, Amy Schumer, and even Axl Rose now trade on fat-shaming victimhood, even though Adele at least manages to sing the same, albeit impressive song over and over on each successive album.
-Amy meanwhile manages to have forgotten how to be funny, if she ever was.
+Amy Shumer meanwhile manages to have forgotten how to be funny, if she ever was.